mesosphere/dcos-commons/docs/pages/ops-guide.md

 ## Unable to deploy due to recovery needed (or was it vice versa?)

 Give example scenario and show how to get out of it

+## Deleting a task in ZK to clear that task

+What situation(s) does this solve?

 # DC/OS Component Overview